Perinatal professionals regularly encounter moments in pregnancy and early parenthood that feel heavier than the clinical presentation alone.

 What this Masterclass offers

-Holding the Space is a self-paced professional Masterclass for mixed perinatal professionals, including midwives, obstetricians, psychologists, social workers, lactation consultants, health visitors, and others working with expecting and new parents.
+Holding the Space is a self-paced professional Masterclass for mixed perinatal professionals, including midwives, obstetricians, psychologists, social workers, doulas, lactation consultants, health visitors, and others working with expecting and new parents.

 It focuses on:

-• recognising early relational strain
+• recognising early relational pressure

 • responding in ways that normalise and contain, without over-reaching your role